• Home

 • Slice the peaches into uniform slices, add to a bowl and drizzle with the juice from 1/2 of the lemon.
 Toss and set aside.

-• Use a spatula or knife to evenly spread the cinnamon topping across the galette dough, stopping about 2" from the edges.
+• Use a spatula or knife to evenly spread the cinnamon topping across the galette dough, stopping about 2 inches from the edges.

-• In a circular patter, layer the peach slices on top of the cinnamon topping.
+• In a circular pattern, layer the peach slices on top of the cinnamon topping.
 Fold over the galette's edges to form a crust.

 • When the oven is ready, whisk the egg in a small bowl, then use a brush to brush the galette crust with egg wash.
 Sprinkle the crust with flax meal.